codedbycupidity/Liora/README.md

 - Bounding box calculated from min/max landmark coordinates
 - Colored connections show hand skeleton structure
 - Each finger has a unique color for easy identification
-- Chin position highlighted in gold for "Thank You" gesture reference

 ### Gesture Recognition
 1. **Rule-based detection**: Primary detection using geometric analysis of hand landmarks